Barred Owl by Christy Cox

 The culmination of the Audubon year is the annual holiday party in early December, which takes different forms in different years.
 If you like to plan parties, we could use your talents.
 To volunteer to help, contact Dottie Head, Director of Membership & Communications.

-Ten times a year, we publish a newsleter that goes to all Atlanta Audubon members, and we're always looking for articles written by volunteers.
+Atlanta Audubon produces monthly newsletter, Wingbars, and we also have a blog where we post relevant, bird-themed content.
+If you're a writer and have a bird-related story to tell, we'd welcome your submissions for our blog and possible consideration for our newsletter.
+We primarily focus on Georgia bird-related issues, but we're also open to guest articles about birding travel experiences.
 Perhaps you'd like to tell us about all those fabulous birds you saw on your trip to Alaska or South America or would like to expound on some bird-related issue.
-To volunteer to help, contact Dottie Head, Director of Membership & Communications.
+If you have an article in mind, please contact Dottie Head, Director of Membership & Communications.

 Atlanta Audubon conducts classes for children and can often use a hand with preparation and presentations.
 Our future is with our young people!
-If you're interested in helping with festivals or events, contact Melanie Furr, Education Director.
+If you're interested in helping with festivals or events, contact Melanie Furr, Director of Education.

 WE Plant and pull